Team-Diffusion/Diffusion-Linux-Designs/README.md

-The wallpapers for the Diffusion Linux distro
+The wallpaper collection for the Diffusion Linux distro